hikite1/Adventure-Story/README.md

 #Keith Jackson

 Alaundo's Prophecy
 This is set in the D&D 3.5 campaign setting.
 A player can choose between different home worlds, classes, and races.
 Based on player choices they will have differnet story lines.
-The story will conclude in Baldur's Gate.
+There is one battle for the adventurers accepting the challenge.
+The story concludes in Baldur's Gate.

 Errors
-First Battle in story
+None known that crash the story.
+Battle functions need work.
+Player can run away and continue story to the end.

 In Development
-battle_functions.py class Dice_Rolls to be used in story_functions.py with functions faerun_hero and nonfaerun_hero
-in battle_functions.py the method attack needs to use OOP character created from character_function.py and check the class Dice_Rolls is being called correctly

-create a monster_functions.py to create a dictionary of monsters and use similar logic as in character_functions.py

-Get all variables to call correctly throughout story
+battle functions, specifically to allow hero to roll an attack against the monster.
+Right now the monster just attacks the hero and does damage to the hero.

-Deploy the project so everyone can play it
+Deploy the project so everyone can play it, HTML python terminal? web app?

+Future Ideas
+add feats, skill, combat actions, spells, size modifiers, intiative rolls, and saving throws

 #adventure_story